foucart/COR/README.md

 <br> With C. Liao.
 - S-procedure relaxation: a case of exactness involving Chebyshev centers. |
 [PDF](Papers/OR_SProc.pdf)
 <br> With C. Liao.
 In: Explorations in the Mathematics of Data Science.
-Birkh\"auser, to appear.
+Birkh&uauser, to appear.
 - On the optimal recovery of graph signals. |
 [PDF](Papers/OR_Graph.pdf)
 /